dmcconeghy/CL-backend-assessment/README.md

     docker pull dmcconeghy/cl-pythonapp-image
     ```

-3. Run the image:
+3. Docker Compose the containers:
     ```
-    docker run dmcconeghy/cl-pythonapp-image
+    docker compose up -d db
     ```

-4. Docker Compose the containers:
     ```
-    docker compose up -d db
     docker compose up --build pythonapp
     ```

-Visiting the server locally at http://127.0.0.1 should return: `Ground Control to Major Tom`
+Visiting the server locally at http://127.0.0.1:80 should return: `Ground Control to Major Tom`

 # Using the API: